 It makes the cake lighter and more tender!
 If you don’t have buttermilk on hand, you can add 3/4 Tbsp lemon just to 3/4 cup whole milk.
 Let the mixture stand for 2 minutes and then you will have a homemade buttermilk substitute!

-Need more inspiration for cocktail hour?
-Check out my cocktail recipes page!
+Need more inspiration for a sweet treat?
+Check out my dessert recipes page!

 how to store

 Store.
 Store any leftovers in the refrigerator for up to 5 days covered with plastic wrap.
 To prevent the buttercream from being ruined, you can use a cake dome

 Finally, if you make this chocolate strawberry cake frosting recipe, please be sure to give this recipe a rating or leave a comment!
 I love to hear when you all make recipes, and I do take the time to respond to every single comment.
 Feel free to drop questions below too, if you have them!